Ottoman cuisine: History

-Influences
+Development

-Ottoman cuisine represents the synthesis of Central Asian, Persian, Balkan, Arab and Byzantine culinary traditions, enriched by the introduction of new spices and ingredients during the Columbian Exchange.
-Maxime Rodinson has argued that food historians "need to show that [foods] do not have a common, parallel origin in Graeco-Roman cooking before we adduce any oriental influence" because, according to Rodinson, Latin Europe, Islam and the Byzantine Empire all evolved from "the civilization of antiquity".
+Ottoman cuisine developed through long-term interaction among culinary traditions associated with Central Asia, the Persian and Arab region, Byzantine, and the empire's Balkan and Anatolian territories.
+Scholars of Ottoman food history have emphasized exchange, adaptation, and regional variation rather than a single line of culinary influence.
+After 1492, Ottoman foodways were also affected by the gradual adoption of ingredients that spread through the Columbian Exchange.
+Maxime Rodinson argued that, when similar dishes appear in both eastern and western traditions, historians must first determine whether they may share "a common, parallel origin in Graeco-Roman cooking" before attributing them to one-way oriental influence, since, according to Rodinson, Latin Europe, Islam and the Byzantine Empire all shared elements inherited from antiquity.
 This type of "mutual exchange and enrichment" is a typical feature of culinary history.

 The Seljuk-era foodways of the Turkic tribes were influenced by the cultures they had encountered during their migrations from the Altay Mountains to Anatolia, including Persian cuisine.
-Ayran is often considered to be part of the central Asian heritage of the Turkic tribes.
-Pilaf dishes exist in both Central Asian and Persian cuisine making it difficult to trace the path of diffusion back to its starting point.

 New ingredients

 Ottoman trade introduced new ingredients to the empire's regional cuisines, contributing to the evolving, unique character of Ottoman foodways.
 Levantine cuisine was enriched by the new ingredients from Asia and the Americas.
 Fernand Braudel credits the Ottomans with introducing rice, sesame and maize to the region.

 Although tomatoes had entered the cuisine by the 1690s, they are not found in the few recipe manuscripts that survive from the 18th century.
 Ayşe Fahriye has recipes for both green tomatoes (kavata) and red tomatoes (domates) in Ev Kadını.
 Some of the recipes like tomato pilaf and dolma are still common in modern Turkish cuisine.
 Fahriye's 1882 cookbook is the last mention of green tomatoes in Ottoman cooking.
 Mehmet Kamil's influential 1844 manuscript includes recipes for tomato stew, stuffed tomato dolma and tomato pilaf.

-Also from the Americas were potatoes, haricot beans, peppers, tomatoes, pumpkin, corn and zucchini.